 I got home and took a shower and jokingly commented to Caleb that "this could be the last shower before the baby."
 I got ready for the party while he cooked dinner, and by the time we sat down to eat at 6:00 I suggested that we start timing the contractions.
 They were getting more uncomfortable and more frequent, but since they were irregular (like 3-3-10-5-10) I thought it was another false alarm.
-By 6:30 I was rushing to the potty *nice euphemism* frequently and was in a lot more pain.
+By 6:30 I was rushing to the potty frequently and was in a lot more pain.
 I called some friends for surprise party back-up just in case I couldn't make it.
-Since we were going out anyway, Caleb's dad was already planning to babysit, but when he saw me he made a joke about not being prepared to stay the night.
+Since we were going out anyway, Caleb's dad was already planning to babysit, but when he saw me he made it clear he was not prepared to stay the night.

-I finally called the doctor at 7:00, and when I told her this was my second baby she said "Don't wait too long to come in".
-Because it was Friday night I spoke to the on-call doc who just happened to be my best doctor-friend's OB, so that was a fun little coincidence.
+I finally called the on-call doc at 7:00, and when I told her this was my second baby she said "Don't wait too long to come in".
+I must have said something like, "but I have my friend's cake for her husband's surprise birthday party!" because to this day I am still known to this doctor as "the girl with the cake".
 I gritted and groaned my way through the bedtime routine with Mia, and as soon as she was down I begged Caleb to take me to the hospital.
 After a very pleasant (and greatly desired to be repeated) medicated birth with Mia, my biggest fear was not getting to the hospital in time to get an epidural.
 We don't live far from the hospital, but I was white-knuckling it the whole way.
 And we had to make a stop at the restaurant to drop of the goodies.
 Thank God the restaurant was on the way.

-I was admitted at 8:30 and got really pissed when the triage nurse wouldn't order me an epidural then and there.
+I was admitted at 8:30 and got really angry when the triage nurse wouldn't order me an epidural then and there.
 I was 5 cm when I got to the hospital, and an hour later I still hadn't progressed.
 At 9:30, my savior by the name of Anesthesia walked in.
-I made the desperate mistake of letting a CRNA student do my epi and she couldn't place it, but her instructor bailed us both out and I was blessedly numb in T-5 seconds.
-The next hour went something like "POP-8-meconium-NICU-10" and I guess somewhere in there Dr. Norman called Dr. Barrett, because about 11 PM and 10cm Dr. B walked in.
+I made the desperate mistake of letting a CRNA student do my epidural and she couldn't get it, but her instructor bailed us both out and I was blessedly numb in T-5 seconds.
+The next hour went something like "POP-8-meconium-NICU-10" and I guess somewhere in there the on-call doc called my OB, because about 11 PM and 10cm Dr. B walked in.